7 Reasons Why You Should Have a Savings Account

 An online savings account only helps with convenience.
 And it can open up a lot more options than you might have in your neighborhood.

 In some cases, money-market accounts or high-yield checking accounts can serve as savings accounts with a little better return.
-CIT Bank, for example, provides both money-market accounts and high-yield checking accounts with interest rates above the national average.
 But beware of potential risk, especially with true money-market accounts — your principal is not guaranteed.

 In spite of the proliferation of online options, a local credit union still can work for many people.
 These institutions often do old-school banking — you’re a person, not a number.
 Plus, they often pay out slightly better than the banks.